 Its shallow learning curve, clean installer, lack of ads, and array of features make qBittorrent the best free alternative to uTorrent.

-Another lightweight uTorrent replacement, with anonymous chat channels as a handy bonus
+Another lightweight uTorrent replacement, with anonymous chat channels

 Tixati's design is rather an acquired taste – it's something of a hideous rainbow explosion to start with – but there are personalization options to tame it.